Sell a House With Title Problems in Florida

 Can you sell a house with a clouded title in Florida?

 Yes.
-A clouded title doesn't make a property unsellable, but you need a buyer who can handle the curative work.
-Traditional buyers with mortgage financing won't close because their lender will reject the title commitment.
-Cash buyers can close while the title is being cleared, or buy at a discount that accounts for the legal costs.
+A clouded title doesn't make a property unsellable, but you need a buyer and title company that understand the curative work.
+Traditional buyers with mortgage financing may be blocked if the lender rejects the title commitment.
+A cash buyer may be able to wait for title clearance, structure the contract around the issue, or price the legal work into the offer.

 How long does a quiet title action take in Florida?